1988 United States presidential election: Dan Quayle

 Democrats replayed Quayle's reaction to Bentsen's comment in subsequent ads as an announcer intoned, "Quayle: just a heartbeat away."
 Despite much press about the Kennedy comments, this did not reduce Bush's lead in the polls.
 Quayle had sought to use the debate to criticize Dukakis as too liberal rather than go point for point with the more seasoned Bentsen.
 Bentsen's attempts to defend Dukakis received little recognition, with greater attention on the Kennedy comparison.

+Greek issue

+Dukakis constantly used his Greek roots in his speeches, and Greek Americans fundraised more than 3 million dollars for his campaign.
+The Washington Post named Dukakis' ethnicity "the great unspoken issue in this election" with his ethnicity not playing well with WASP communities.